Back to blog

 To overcome this issue, a more advanced and intricate script is required.
 Such a script should be able to prevent browser fingerprinting, implement proxy rotation, and mimic human browsing patterns.
 Moreover, this solution may demand frequent upkeep.

-An alternative that can potentially save you from the challenges of dealing with Walmart's anti-bot measures is to use a service like Oxylabs' Walmart Scraper API.
+An alternative that can potentially save you from the challenges of dealing with Walmart's anti-bot measures is to use a service like Oxylabs' Walmart Scraper API (part of Web Scraper API).
 This Scraper API significantly simplifies data collection as it takes care of the scraping, proxy management, and parsing.
 It’s a flexible and efficient alternative that is also easily scalable, allowing you to scrape huge amounts of Walmart product data without getting blocked.
 It’s also super easy to implement.
 Let’s take a look at how the code works:

 import requests